Eclipse Complex and Abney Fire Update, September 22 2017

 Oak Fire - West Side:

-Patrol, hold, and mop up near Bear Basin Butte toward the intersection with Rd 16N18.
-Firing has ceased but may be resumed if fire activity increases in SF Smith River drainage.
+Patrol,hold and mop up near Bear Basin Butte toward the intersection with Rd 16N18.
+Aircraft will be utilized to keep isolated heat in check.

 Oak Fire - South/East Side: